Sean Faris, General Manager

-Joe Barnett, Manager
+Joe Barnett, Beverage Manager

 I’m passionate about great beer, great food, wine, spirits and cocktails.
 I’m relentlessly seeking out the latest, greatest regional craft brews for our brewer’s rotator list and recently gained my Level 1 certification from the Court of Master Sommeliers.
 I spend the other side of my life whitewater kayaking, skiing, playing guitar and exploring Montana with my wife, Krista and our dog, Dusty.

 I moved to Bozeman from Dubois, Pennsylvania and I’m in awe of the great home and community I found in Bozeman.
 I started my path in restaurant management back in 2003 with Mackenzie River Pizza company.
 I joined the Ale Works management team in 2007 and have been thoroughly enjoying being part of this pulsing, fast-paced, energetic atmosphere ever since.
 I am proud to be a part of an organization that is such a big part of the Bozeman community.
 Outside of Ale Works, I’m on my bike, in my ski boots and spending time adventuring with my daughter and husband.